Average Weather at Willow Creek Canada

 The calmer time of year lasts for 6.4 months, from March 27 to October 7.
 The calmest day of the year is July 31, with an average hourly wind speed of 3.8 miles per hour.

 The predominant average hourly wind direction at Willow Creek is from the west throughout the year.

 To characterize how pleasant the weather is at Willow Creek throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Willow Creek for general outdoor tourist activities is from mid July to mid August, with a peak score in the last week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Willow Creek for general outdoor tourist activities is from early July to mid August, with a peak score in the last week of July.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Willow Creek for hot-weather activities is from mid July to mid August, with a peak score in the first week of August.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Willow Creek for hot-weather activities is from mid July to early August, with a peak score in the first week of August.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.

 Our cloud cover score is 10 for fully clear skies, falling linearly to 9 for mostly clear skies, and to 1 for fully overcast skies.